Chart Color Schemes

 Noosaville displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Noosaville, as per the latest Census, 60.3% of dwellings were houses while 39.7% were other types such as semi-detached homes and apartments.
-This is compared to Non-Metro Qld's figures of 73.5% for houses and 26.5% for other dwellings.
-Home ownership in Noosaville stood at 50.3%, with mortgaged properties at 25.2% and rented ones at 24.5%.
-The median monthly mortgage repayment in the area was $2,000, aligning with Non-Metro Qld's average.
-However, median weekly rent was $480 compared to Non-Metro Qld's $500.
-Nationally, Noosaville's mortgage repayments were higher at $2,000 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In Noosaville, as per the latest Census evaluation, 60.3% of dwellings were houses while 39.7% were other types such as semi-detached homes, apartments, and 'other' dwellings.
+This is in contrast to Non-Metro Qld's dwelling structure which was 73.5% houses and 26.5% other dwellings.
+Home ownership in Noosaville stood at 50.3%, with mortgaged dwellings at 25.2% and rented ones at 24.5%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Non-Metro Qld's average, while the median weekly rent figure was $480 compared to Non-Metro Qld's $500.
+Nationally, Noosaville's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing